the are two important considerations when dealing with a parenting orders

 The court has two primary considerations (Family Law Act Section 60CC 2A) to ponder when making a parenting order

-- Benefit to the child of having a meaningful relationship with his parents;
+- The benefit to the child of having a meaningful relationship with his parents;

 - The need to protect the child from physical or psychological harm, from being subjected or exposed to abuse, neglect or family violence.

-When a supervised contact order is issued it only means that to the court the paramount consideration is the best interest of the child.
-Through the supervised contact sessions the child can still maintain the relationship with the non-resident parent without a risk to his safety.
+When a supervised contact order is issued, it only means that to the court the paramount consideration is the best interest of the child.
+Through the supervised contact sessions, the child can still maintain the relationship with the non-resident parent without risk to his safety.
 The child will be placed in a protected environment where he/she can move freely and be at ease without any worries for his safety.

 The guardian of the supervised contact will be closely observing the interaction between parent and child.
 Anything that transpires during the supervised contact is reported back to the court.
 Hence, nothing is confidential.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.